Protests erupt after Black man 'accidentally' killed by police in Minnesota | DW | 12.04.2021

-Neither the state of emergency nor the curfew held back protesters as they took their anger over Duante Wrigh's death to the streets.
+Neither the state of emergency nor the curfew held back protesters as they took their anger over Daunte Wright's death to the streets.

 Authorities are worried about repeat scenes from protests last year after the killing of George Floyd